Visit the Garden

 The clematis species here are from the Steppe Region of Eastern Europe and Central Asia, which are areas of dry, grassy plains characterized by a windy, semi-arid climate without evergreen cover.
 These clematis and their hybrids are accustomed to cold winters and hot summers.
 Comprised of Bed 17.

 Along the length of the terrace outside the greenhouse is a hedge of evergreen Viburnum tinus, a perfect host for the spring-blooming alpine and Korean clematis.
 Both the hedge and the clematis bloom exuberantly in April and May.
 The clematis rebloom throughout the summer, joined by shrubby clematis (yes, clematis that are woody shrubs!) from July through September.
-Contained in Bed 23, with an extension added in 2014-15, Bed 24.
+Contained in Bed 23, with an extension added with a Yew hedge (Taxus baccata 'Fastigiata') providing the garden's northwest boundary, in 2014-15, Bed 24.

 Across from the Spring Border and along the far western edge of the garden is the test plot where the Friends group is actively growing plants for identification and evaluation to see how they might perform in a garden and how easy, or difficult, they are to grow.
 Clematis from as yet undocumented species are grown here to compare them with growth in their native range.
 Amateur and professional breeders send clematis seeds and plants here for trials.

-This newest garden celebrates recent introductions from post-WWII, when clematis re-emerged as “the Queen of the Vines.”
+This garden celebrates recent introductions from post-WWII, when clematis re-emerged as “the Queen of the Vines.”
 Located along the driveway entrance, opposite the farmhouse, clematis in this garden are arranged by color along rows of fencing so you can easily see the individual plants and their characteristics.
 The Evison and Marczynski introductions are displayed here in their own rows.
+We have used strawberries and the groundcover here, all 16 varieties are organically grown.
+The rows are labeled with name of each strawberry grown in that row.
+We hope you will enjoy them as you wander among the clematis.